kaleiel/ellicottmemories/README.md

 # Old Ellicott City Photo Competition

-A mobile-first web application for Old Ellicott City Partnership's 9-month photo competition where users recreate historical memories and compete for recognition on the Wall of Fame.
+A mobile-first web application mockup for Old Ellicott City Partnership's 9-month photo competition where users recreate historical memories and compete for recognition on the Wall of Fame.

 ## Features